Samriddha02/Sec_Java/README.md

 43. **StringReverse.java** – Takes a string, reverses it, prints the reversed version, and checks if it's a palindrome.
 44. **StudentDemo.java** – Creates a Student class and displays the student’s details.
 45. **SwapNumbers.java** – Swaps two numbers.
+46. **ModulusOperation.java** - This program reads two integers and performs the modulus operation.
+It handles the built-in ArithmeticException to catch cases where the second number entered is zero.
+47. **ArrayAllocation.java** - This program reads an integer representing an array size and attempts to allocate the array dynamically.
+It handles NegativeArraySizeException if the user inputs a negative value for the size.
+48. **StringConversion.java** - This program reads a string from the user, attempts to extract the first three characters, and convert them to an integer.
+It handles both StringIndexOutOfBoundsException (for short strings)                                 and NumberFormatException (if the characters are not numerical).
+49. **FileReadExample.java** - This program attempts to open a file and read its first line.
+It handles file access errors by catching FileNotFoundException and the more general IOException separately.
+50. **EmailValidator.java** - This program validates a user-input email address.
+It throws a custom exception, InvalidEmailException, if the entered string does not contain the required @ symbol.